angarsky/diveintopython/learn/classes/static_class.md

 In Python, a static class provides a way to define a class-level functionality that can be accessed without creating an instance of the class.
 One of the advantages of using a static class is that it allows you to group related functions together within a class.
-To create a static method in a Python class, you can use the `@staticmethod` decorator.
+To create a static method in a class, you can use the `@staticmethod` decorator.
 Once created, you can call the static method directly from the class without creating an instance of it.
-In this article, we will explore the concept of Python static classes and how to create and call a static method in a class.
+In this article, we will explore the concept of static classes and how to create and call a static method in a class.

 ## Understanding Python Static Classes